Vodafone Announces Multi-Year Partnership With UEFA To Empower Women's, Men's Football

-LONDON (dpa-AFX) - Vodafone Group Plc (VOD, VOD.L, VODE.DE) Friday said that it has signed a major multi-year partnership with UEFA and UC31 to take forward both women's and men's European football.
+LONDON (dpa-AFX) - Vodafone Group Plc (VOD, VOD.L, VODE.DE) Friday said that it has signed a major multi-year partnership with UEFA and UC3 to take forward both women's and men's European football.

 The telecommunications provider said that as an official partner of UEFA Women's Football until 2030, it will support premier competitions like the UEFA Women's Champions League, UEFA Women's EURO 2029, UEFA Women's Futsal EURO 2027, the UEFA Women's Nations League, European Qualifiers, and youth championships at Under-19 and Under-17 levels.